 - We believe that our PowerBuoy system does not present significant risks to marine life and does not emit significant levels of pollutants.
 In connection with our project at the US Marine Corps Base in Hawaii, our customer, the US Navy, obtained an independent environmental assessment of our PowerBuoy system prior to installation, as required by the National Environmental Policy Act.
+This assessment resulted in a Finding of No Significant Impact, the highest such level of approval.
 Although our project for the US Navy only contemplates an array of up to six PowerBuoy systems in Hawaii, we believe that PowerBuoy systems deployed in other geographic locations, including larger PowerBuoy systems under development and multiple-system wave power stations, would have minimal environmental impact due to the physical similarities with the tested system. - Since our PowerBuoy systems are typically located one to five miles offshore, PowerBuoy wave power stations are usually not visible from the shore.
 Visual impact is often cited as one of the reasons that many communities have opposed plans to develop power stations, in particular wind power stations.
 Our PowerBuoy system has the distinct advantage of having only a minimal visual profile.
 Only a small portion of the unit is visible at close range, with the bulk of the unit hidden below the water.